 - Take a natural herbal supplement like a ZMA (zinc, magnesium, Vitamin B6).
 ZMAs help with attaining more restful sleep.
 I suggest using ZMT since it provides ZMA as well as muscle building ingredients to help build lean muscle mass and help improve overall health and vitality.

 Stress sucks!
-And even worse, stress does not care about how clean you eat or how hard you workout.
+And even worse, stress doesn’t care about how clean you eat or how many calories you burned during your last workout.
 When you’re severely stressed out your body naturally releases cortisol, or what most people call “the stress hormone.”
 Increased levels of cortisol is directly associated with increased insulin levels, causing your blood sugar to drop, and forming you into a carb craving monster.
 (They’re called comfort foods for a reason).
 Increased stress levels, could definitely be another reason why you can’t lose body fat.
+Stress could also be the reason why you have the inability to lose weight despite your diet and exercise.

 The bottom line is that when you have added stress levels, your body produces more insulin.
-More insulin leads to more cravings, which causes you to eat more sugar or carb infused foods, adding more body fat.
+More insulin leads to more cravings, which causes you to eat more sugar or carb infused foods, adding more body fat, and throwing you on a roller-coaster of sugar crash and burn.

 If you have a hard time getting your stress under control then get back to the basics.
 The most important thing to remember is to make time for yourself every day, to exercise, or meditate.

 Often times, people think that restricting calories is the answer to losing weight.
 But what most people don’t realize is that cutting too many calories can actually put a halt to your weight loss and be another reason why you can’t lose body fat.
 Food is fuel, and you need calories to burn calories in order to spark your metabolism.
 If you don’t eat enough food during the day, your metabolism will actually slow down.
 Without food your body will go into starvation mode, creating more body fat, as it breaks down lean muscle mass to reserve energy stores.
 Plus who wants to starve themselves, when there are so many good foods to eat?
-Don’t be a dummy!
+Don’t be a bummer when you go out with your friends, because you’re on a food restrictive diet!
 Eat good food, it’s good for you and will actually help you lose more body fat.

-You could be eating all the right foods, and you may have the perfect diet, but if you’re not getting enough water throughout the day, you’re not going to lose body fat.
-3 Water helps increase metabolism, and if you’re dehydrated, your metabolism will naturally slow down, leading to increased weight gain and added body fat.4
+You could be eating all the right foods, and you may have the perfect diet, but if you’re not getting enough water throughout the day, you’re not going to lose body fat [R].
+Water helps increase metabolism, and if you’re dehydrated, your metabolism will naturally slow down, leading to increased weight gain and added body fat [R].

 Too much of anything can be bad, and that also includes too much training.
 Without the proper nutrition, overtraining can cause your body to use lean muscle mass for fuel and store more body fat, resulting in excess weight gain.
 If you’re training hard each and every week, then you need to be eating enough food, to help replenish the fuel your body needs to build lean muscle mass, not lose it.

 Let's face it, losing weight is hard.
-But, if you've found yourself at a standstill and you feel like you're doing everything right, analyze what you're doing a bit further.
+But, if you can’t lose weight no matter what you do, then I suggest taking a deeper and closer look at your eating and exercise habits throughout the day.
 Write down your activities and track what you eat.
 With more information, you'll get a better understanding of what your baseline is and what you've done and how you can better improve yourself.
 From there, incorporate some of the practices above to lose more body fat and reach your fitness goals.

 - Beccuti, Guglielmo, and Silvana Pannain.
 “Sleep and Obesity.”
 Current opinion in clinical nutrition and metabolic care 14.4 (2011): 402–412.
 PMC.
 Web.
 5 Apr.
 2018.